The Trolley Problem

 Things get more complicated however when you contrast it with some other variations of the thought experiment.

-Discussion Question: Do you push the man?
+Do you push the man?

 In surveys when this question is asked, most people say that they would not push the large man.
 But what's the difference?
 In both situations you're killing one to save five.
 Is it different just because you feel more responsible for the death?

-Philippa Foot poses a similar dilemma known as the transplant problem...
+Phillipa Foot poses a similar dilemma known as the transplant problem...

-Discussion Question: Should you harvest the man’s organs anyway?
+Should you harvest the man’s organs anyway?

 While most people says that they would flip the switch, many don't think it is justified to harvest someone’s organs against their will, or push someone in front of a trolley.
 But why not?
 In each of these cases, it’s a matter of killing one to save five.

-Discussion Question: Who do you kill?
+Who do you kill?

 Does the fact that you made a promise make it acceptable to kill five instead of one?
 Wouldn’t sacrificing the one create the best consequence?
-Here enters “deontology”, the belief that some rules and principles are more important than consequences alone.
+Here enters “Deontology”, the belief that some rules and principles are more important than consequences alone.

 Deontology